Anniston City Schools: Schools

 The district's Tenth Street Elementary School was closed in 2021.

+School Board

 Failing schools

 Statewide testing ranks the schools in Alabama.
 Those in the bottom six percent are listed as "failing."
 As of early 2018, Anniston High School was included in this category.

 Continuing Improvement Program

 Anniston City Schools have adopted a Continuing Improvement Program to monitor Adequate Yearly Progress (AYP) under the No Child Left Behind initiative.
 For school year 2010–2011, the High School made adequate yearly progress in math but not in reading.
 In grades 6 through 8 it was the other way round.
 In grades 3 through 5 the goals were not met in either reading or math.

 Five-year strategic plan

 The system has a five-year strategic plan designed to address perceived shortcomings such as poor facilities, lack of discipline, lack of community support, inadequate funding, and an emphasis on athletics at the expense of academic progress.
 The top priorities were seen as improving test scores, boosting community and business involvement, and improving relationships between parents and teachers.